openebs/openebs/contribute/design/openebs-provisioner-high-availibility.md

 |`requiredDuringSchedulingIgnoredDuringExecution`  | Runs | Fails | Keeps Running |
 |`preferredDuringSchedulingIgnoredDuringExecution` |	Runs |	Runs |	Keeps Running|
 |`requiredDuringSchedulingRequiredDuringExecution` (Not recommanded) |	Runs |	Fails | Fails|

+---

+### How `openebs-provisioner` will be Highly Available?

+	- Kubernetes scheduler will make sure that each node has atleast one pod of `openebs-provisioner`
+	- On descreasing replicas count from n (>2) to 2 will retain pods having label P1 and P2.
+P1 and P2 will be isolated and protected to make sure that P1 and P2 are always running.